-- 7.1 Assuming that the report recommendations are supported, a further report will go to the next Policy & Resources Committee to make the necessary funds available. - 7.2 The agreed programme of works will be communicated to the KCC Team managing both sites and to the residents.
-Due to the scale of the works required, there will inevitably be some disruption to residents. - 7.3 A site visit with the selected contractor will take place before any works onsite commence.
+- 7.1 The agreed programme of works will be communicated to the KCC Team managing both sites and to the residents.
+Due to the scale of the works required, there will inevitably be some disruption to residents. - 7.2 A site visit with the selected contractor will take place before any works onsite commence.
 This will be discussed with KCC prior to the visit.